arielazzi/mysql-001-iniciando-consultas/README.md

   - Busca especificas
 - SELECT * FROM COMPRAS WHERE OBSERVACOES LIKE 'COMPRAS%';
   - busca para buscar apenas uma parte de campos text
+- UPDADE compras set valor = 5 where id = 20;
+  - Atulizar dados
+- delete from compras where data between '2009-03-05' and '2009-03-20';
+  - Deletar registros
+- select * from where not valor = 108;
+  - Operador NOT para negação